WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

 class: dark
 ### Components
 # List Group
-`list-groups` are a flexible and powerful component for displaying a series of content.
+`list-group` is a flexible and powerful component for displaying a series of content.
 Modify and extend them to support just about any content within.
 A `list-group` is basically an unordered list and very similar to a `nav`.

 ```html
 *<ul class="list-group">